Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Danbury Hospital

 Mission / Vision Statement

-The mission of the Internal Medicine program at Danbury Hospital is to provide our residents an outstanding educational experience to ensure that they are prepared to practice general internal medicine or to enter subspecialty fellowship training.
+Our mission at the Internal Medicine program at Danbury Hospital is to provide our residents an outstanding educational experience to ensure that they are prepared to practice general internal medicine or to enter subspecialty fellowship training.
 This is done by educating them in the essentials of clinical medicine along with the necessary pathophysiology and basic science required of a knowledgeable and skillful physician.
 The residents are taught to deliver health services, regardless of a patients’ ability to pay, to a diverse patient population without regard to race, gender, sexual orientation, or social status.
 The program requires and supports our residents’ role as teachers and educators in their interactions with their peers, students, ancillary medical professionals, and patients.
 In addition, the program supports the professional development of our residents allowing for personal growth and individualization of goals.

 Program Structure

 Our three-year categorical medicine program is designed to equip residents for a career in general Internal Medicine or medicine subspecialties.
 Therefore, our curriculum focuses on providing a broad array of rotations to allow optimal opportunity for learning during training.
+Additionally, aside from core clinical rotations, we also allow residents to personalize their training through Individualized Learning Plans which are mapped out with faculty mentorship starting day one.

 Our curriculum is designed using a “4+2” schedule, meaning that residents participate in 4 weeks of inpatient rotations/subspecialty electives, followed by 2 weeks of outpatient continuity clinic or elective.
 This allows for residents to have a more balanced schedule in regards to teaching opportunity as well as work-life balance.